Digital Solutions to Counter Increasingly Sophisticated Fraud

 Dealerships are not only at risk of selling to someone using a stolen identity—they also handle personal identifying information (PII) for prospects and customers that could fall into the wrong hands and continue the vicious cycle.

-This is another area where a digital compliance solution helps safeguard the d6ealership and its customers.
+This is another area where a digital compliance solution helps safeguard the dealership and its customers.
 Store customer PII digitally to avoid situations where photocopied drivers’ licenses and other sensitive information might be left on a copier or desk where anyone might see them.
 Digital transactions also reduce the risk that documents may fall into the wrong hands in transit to a lender or state DMV—or be accessed from a file cabinet within the dealership during long-term storage.

 Safeguard Your Dealership